 Again by Mikroton, L'Or (august 2017) is another live session by Keith Rowe (guitar, electronics), along with Kurt Liedwart (modular synthesizer, cracked everyday homemade electronics) and Julien Ottavi (computer) during which they recorded the 40-minute Aurum and an untitled 16-minute piece, featuring improvisations, noise, minimal electronics and contemporary music.

 Both Directions At Once documents a lost studio performance by the classic John Coltarnes lineup (Garrison/Jones/McCoy Tyner), just now released by Impulse!
 In march 1963, the saxophonist led his quartet in a session whose master tape was lost, but happily his wife Naima conserved a reference tape she finally delivered to the label for this first edition, after 55 years.
 Two are the originals completely unknown and never-before-heard: Untitled Original 11383 and Untitled Original 11386, with Coltrane on soprano sax.
-The track One Up, One Down, until now released on bootleg only, was performed as a studio recording for the first and only time.
+The track One Up, One Down, until now released on bootleg only, was performed as a recorded in studio for the first and only time.
 The famous Impressions is instead presented in a piano-less trio.
 The session also sports the first recording of Nature Boy, later re-recorded very differently in 1965.
 Deluxe edition features a number of alternative takes.

 Float The Edge (Clean Feed, 2017) documents the Angelica Sanchez Trio, a new lineup the pianist created and comprising of bassist Michael Formanek and drummer Tyshawn Sorey.
 They debuted with a studio session recorded in july 2016, gathering eight pieces collectively composed, plenty of improvisations.